ARTICLE

 • DOCUMENT & CONTENT MANAGEMENT: Secure the storing and processing of documents, whether across on-premise applications or in the cloud.
 Ensure compliance with data protection regulations and strengthen document and content security measures.

-To ensure consistent security across these stages of the information lifecycle, businesses must build security into the everyday structures, processes and practices of work.
+To ensure consistent security across these stages of the information lifecycle, businesses must build security into the everyday structure, processes and practices of work.
 This is a fundamental part of digital transformation.

-Aligning security and business operations effectively often requires the help of a partner that has historic, global expertise.
-A good partner will make sure your systems and processes for document and information management are supporting digital transformation with security at its core, rather than exposing your organisation to security risks – even as businesses seek to shift towards cloud-based working practices.
-In particular, by providing Digital Transformation Services that are secure by design and reviewed on a regular basis to meet the ever-changing technology, regulatory and cybersecurity landscape, they can empower organisations to ensure documents are handled securely throughout their entire lifecycle, across the business.
+Aligning security and business operations effectively often requires the help of a partner with both historic and global expertise.
+A good partner will make sure your systems and processes for document management are supporting digital transformation with security at its core, rather than exposing your organisation to security risks – even as businesses seek to shift towards cloud-based working practices.
+This is completed by providing Digital Transformation Services that are secure by design and reviewed on a regular basis to meet the ever-changing technology, regulatory and cyber security landscape.
+They can empower organisations to ensure documents are handled securely throughout their entire lifecycle, across the business.

 A leader in worldwide security solutions